-The Council has surveyed for the presence of asbestos in its premises and maintains a register - you will be told if it is known to be near the place you will be working.
 When in good condition, asbestos does not pose a threat to health and safety.
 However, if disturbed, the asbestos can release harmful fibres.

-If you discover asbestos, or suspect that a material might be asbestos:
+If you accidentally discover asbestos, or suspect that a material might be asbestos:

-- Stop work immediately. - Tell other workers to stop working. - Tell your Supervisor and Councils Contract Administrator. - If your supervisor is not present, make sure the work area is cleared and if possible make sure that the asbestos cannot be disturbed.
-Don't panic people, but make sure they leave. - Your supervisor will be responsible for contacting the Assets Team to arrange a site visit as soon as possible [to sample for asbestos].
+- Stop work immediately. - Tell other workers to stop working. - Tell your Supervisor and Councils Contract Administrator/Assets Team. - Don't cause people to panic, but make sure they leave the area. - Your supervisor will be responsible for contacting the Assets Team to arrange a site visit as soon as possible [to sample for asbestos, or arrange a clean-up if required].